 Many of us can probably remember a time when we enjoyed being rocked to sleep, whether in a dedicated rocker, in a car seat, or in a parent’s arms.
-And even if you can’t remember it, you’ve probably witnessed children being rocked to sleep in any of these ways.
+Or we’ve probably witnessed children being rocked to sleep in any of these ways.
 Now, a new study suggests how and why adults might benefit just as much from being rocked to sleep.

 James Cobb, RN, MSN, emergency room nurse and author at The Dream Recovery System, told Mattress Clarity via email that these findings make sense.
 “People report sleeping better on cruises or on sailboats,” he says.
 “They think it might be that they’re on vacation.
 It could very well be the gentle rocking motion of the boat!
 A bed that allows for a gentle rocking motion could allow for this kind of experience year-round.”

 According to the study, previous research has found that rocking infants can increase sleep duration, decrease motor activity during wakeful periods, and speed up sleep onset.
 Studies have also suggested rocking might similarly influence adults’ sleep, with some previous studies finding that rocking can help people fall asleep faster and change the time spent in non-REM (NREM) sleep (which includes both lighter stages of sleep and deep, slow-wave sleep).

 A more recent study into the effects of rocking on human sleep involved 18 healthy, young participants who slept in a sleep medicine center for two nights, during which they were monitored using the full scope of the sleep lab’s tools.
 Participants slept on a moving bed during the first night and a stationary bed during the second.